NSNolan/LockerRoom/README.md

 The symmetric cryptographic key used to encrypt the lockbox is also encrypted by all of the enrolled keys using the algorithm specified during key enrollment.
 These encrpyted symmetrics keys are stored on disk along side the encrypted lockbox.
 If multiple keys are enrolled then multiple copies of the symmetric key are encrypted and stored on disk.
 But there is only ever one copy of the encrypted lockbox.

 When a lockbox is created from an external disk, the symmetric key generation and encryption remains the same.
 But instead of the data encryption routine reading from a local file containing a disk image, it reads directly from the external disk and encrypts each chunk of data in-place.
-External lockboxes only supports a disk device with a single APFS Container containing at least one mountable APFS Volume.
-The encryption routine accesses the external disk's APFS Container physical store via the filehandle that is exposed at `/dev/` while the disk is connected.
-The GUID Partition Table for the device is kept in plaintext so that the system can recognize the disk and associate it with the lockbox representation within the app.
+The GUID Partition Table for the device is kept in plaintext so that Locker Room can recognize the disk and associate it with the lockbox representation within the app.
 Since the entire external disk device is encrypted (aside from the GUID Partition Table) there is no free space to store a nonce, authentication tag and total length values for each encrypted chunk on the external disk itself.
 The encryption components are extracted by the encryption routine and serialized to the Locker Room app's storage for future decryption.

 #### Decryption